Teaching the present perfect to kids

 Language games to learn the vocabulary

 Listening Games: Introduce the key nouns using flashcards or real objects.
-Play the listening game Jump the Line, where kids jump back and forth depending on which side of the line the flashcard or item is that you name.
+Play the listening game Jump the Line, where kids jump back and forth depending on which side of the line the flashcard (or item) is that you name.
 Click the link for a full description of Jump the Line for one pupil but it's the same for a group or class.

 Then you could play Rapid Reaction, where kids race to slap their hands down on the flashcard you name.
 If you can't get all your kids around the pictures in a group then make four lines in front of the board.
-Say "touch a bag" and the 4 kids at front race to touch the bag flashcard, and then go to back of line.
+Say "touch a bag" and the 4 kids at the front race to touch the bag flashcard, and then go to the back of the line.
 There's no need to score points, but if your kids love competitive team games then you could score.
 Simply award a point to whichever team is fastest each time.
-I don't bother point scoring with this game as it can be pretty hard to tell who was first, unless you use fly swatters, then you can see which one is underneath!
+I don't bother point scoring with this game as it can be pretty hard to tell who was first unless you use fly swatters, then you can see which one is underneath!

 Depending on the age and ability of your pupils, the above two games may be enough.
 If you need more continue with Find Me before I count to five.
-Spread little flashcards all around class, more than one copy of each.
+Spread little flashcards around class, more than one copy of each.
 "Find me some sunglasses!
 1,2,3,4...5."
 Check my Preschool Games book or Primary School Games book for more.

 Speaking Games: Which one has gone?
 Place the vocabulary flashcards face up with the kids around you.
 With a big class, use the board.
 Ask kids to close their eyes, or hide their faces.
 Remove one (or two) flashcards and ask which one has gone.
 Kids open their eyes and tell you which picture you removed.
 If the same kid answers every time, have him or her remove the pictures.
 Start with just a few pictures and add more, or duplicates, to make it harder as the game goes along.